Over the Top (1987 film): Cast

-Multi-time world arm wrestling champion and future professional wrestler Scott Norton also makes an appearance along with other professional arm wrestlers such as Allen Fisher, John Vreeland, Cleve Dean and Andrew "Cobra" Rhodes (as the final match referee).
-Professional arm wrestler John Brzenk also makes an appearance.
+Multiple world armwrestling champions John Brzenk, Cleve Dean, Scott Norton, Allen Fisher, John Vreeland and Andrew "Cobra" Rhodes (who plays the final match referee) also make cameo appearances.
+Randy Raney, who would appear with Stallone the following year in Rambo III, plays Mad Dog Madison.

+Wrestler Terry Funk, who played Ruker, had a long working relationship with Stallone since appearing in Stallone's 1978 film Paradise Alley.

 Production

 Development and writing

 In May 1984, it was reported Stallone would appear in the film for a fee of $12 million.
-Cannon Films presold the movie over the next few years during which time Stallone appeared in Rhinestone, Rambo: First Blood Part II and Rocky IV.
+Cannon Films presold the movie over the next few years, during which time Stallone appeared in Rhinestone, Rambo: First Blood Part II and Rocky IV.

 Cannon hired Stirling Silliphant to write the script.
 "It's an action love story with the emphasis on action," Silliphant says.
 "It's the story of a man trying to win back the love of his son and win the world arm-wrestling championship in Las Vegas."
 Although Stallone was a writer and had final cut on the film, Sillphant said "I don't anticipate any problem whatsoever.
-I'm a very difficult person to abuse...He doesn't have to do anything at this point.
+I'm a very difficult person to abuse...
+He doesn't have to do anything at this point.
 He has been very smart about what he can do.
 He has to protect that."